 “Oh really, what are we having for dinner then,” He teases.

 “No, Dad!
 I will fly a bush plane.
-I’ll live in a self-built log cabin on a lake, eat caribou, have a dog team, and be a great explorer,” my rosy cheeks and optimistic voice gives away my enthusiasm.
+I’ll live in a self-built log cabin on a lake, eat caribou, have a dog team, and be a great explorer,” my rosy cheeks and optimistic voice give away my enthusiasm.
 I feel alive again.

 For once, Dad doesn’t have a joke in response.
 I look at him to see if he heard me, and he turns his head to glance out the window in silence for a few moments.

-His voice cracks just perceptively, “The clearest way into the Universe is through a forest wilderness,” Dad isn’t one much spout out quotes even famous ones by John Muir.
+His voice cracks just perceptively, “The clearest way into the Universe is through a forest wilderness.”
+Dad doesn’t often try to inspire us with quotes, even famous ones by John Muir.

 It was in that moment I realize that in being a famous explorer, going deep into the Far North, I will leave him behind.
 Not just him but my mom, siblings, and all that I know.
 While the Universe is what I yearn for-my heart might just break in the process.
 Could I bottle those I love and keep them with me forever?